traitify/traitify-js-widgets/README.md

 #### Customization
 You will notice that we added a class to your widgets called "your-class", we are going to use this class to scope our css therefore overriding the default widget css.

+Every tag added to the widget is recorded with a class, to find the class name use your inspector, often the css that styles a tag is scoped all the way from .tf-slide-deck to .me with all of the containers in between.
+If you add your own class to the root container though you can use the same scope with the addition of ".your-class" and you should be able to override different anything.
 ```HTML
 <script src="https://cdn.traitify.com/lib/v1.js"></script>